Marian Williams, PhD

-Dr. Williams is an Associate Professor of Clinical Pediatrics in the Keck School of Medicine, Program Area Lead for the Early Childhood Mental Health Program at Children's Hospital Los Angeles UCEDD (University Center for Excellence in Developmental Disabilities), Autism Training Coordinator for the LEND (Leadership Education in Neurodevelopmental Disabilities), and Director for the Stein Tikun Olam Infant-Family Mental Health Program.
+Dr. Williams is Professor of Clinical Pediatrics and Psychology in the Keck School of Medicine, Program Area Lead for the Early Childhood Mental Health Program at Children's Hospital Los Angeles, Co-Director of Training for the University Center for Excellence in Developmental Disabilities, and Director for the Stein Tikun Olam Infant-Family Mental Health Initiative.

 Williams College; University of Southern California, PhD